Unwritten Law

-Unwritten Law is an American punk rock band formed in 1990 in Poway, California.
-They have released seven full-length studio albums and have toured internationally, including performances on the Warped Tour.
-They are notable for their singles "Seein' Red" and "Save Me (Wake Up Call)," both of which entered the top 5 in the US Modern Rock charts.
-Their latest studio album, The Hum, was released in 2022.
+Unwritten Law is an American punk rock band formed in 1990 in Poway, California by drummer Wade Youman.
+The band has undergone multiple line-up changes, with Youman the sole remaining original member – however, he has left the group twice in its three-decade history.
+They are best known for their singles "Seein' Red" and "Save Me (Wake Up Call)," both of which peaked in the top 5 in the US Modern Rock charts and the former topping it.
+The band have also toured extensively both nationally and internationally, most notably as part of the Warped Tour.
+The band has released seven full-length studio albums to date; their most recent, The Hum, was released in 2022.

 History

-Formation and early years (1990–1996)
+Formation and early years (1990–1994)

-Unwritten Law was formed in Poway, California in 1990.
-Original drummer Wade Youman generally takes credit for starting the band.
-The band was founded by Youman, vocalist Chris Mussey, guitarist Matt Rathje, and bassist Craig Winters.
-A number of players came and went before the lineup coalesced to include Scott Russo on vocals, Steve Morris and Rob Brewer on guitar, and Jeff Brehm on bass.
+Unwritten Law was formed in Poway, California by Wade Youman back in the mid 1980s when he was twelve years old.
+The band's first lineup was Youman on drums, Chris Mussey on vocals, Matt Rathje on guitar, and Craig Winters on bass, Youman described the early incarnations of the group as "kind of Punk, Clashy, and Bauhausy", A number of players came and went throughout the early years, by 1992 the lineup coalesced to include Youman, Rob Brewer on guitar, Jeff Brehm on bass, and vocalist Scott Russo, who joined the band after doing an impromptu performance of Fugazi's Waiting Room at a house party.
 They released their first cassette demo on September 9, 1992, known as Six Song Demo.
-The lineup changed once again, and they released the 7" vinyl single Blurr in 1993.
-The band quickly established themselves in the prolific San Diego music scene of the early 1990s that also included groups such as Blink-182, Agent 51, Buck-O-Nine, Sprung Monkey, One by One, Drive Like Jehu, and Rocket from the Crypt.
+The lineup changed when Brehm left and was replaced by John Bell, with this lineup the band recorded and released the 7" vinyl single Blurr in 1993, which was released by local label Red Eye Records, Steve Morris was then recruited on second guitar, Unwritten Law quickly established themselves in the prolific San Diego music scene of the early 1990s that also included groups such as Blink-182, Agent 51, Buck-O-Nine, Sprung Monkey, One by One, Drive Like Jehu, and Rocket from the Crypt.